What is Oak Wilt?

 Red oaks must be removed as no treatment is available once the tree is infected.
-It is very important that the tree be left standing until the dormant season to reduce the risk of the pathogen spreading through any root grafts.
-Because of the dire results of infection, preventative / therapeutic treatments are a must for high value Red oaks.
+It is very important that the tree is left standing until the dormant season to reduce the risk of the pathogen spreading through any root grafts.
+Because of the dire results of infection, preventative/therapeutic treatments are a must for high-value Red oaks.

-White oaks can be treated by tapping into the vascular system with specialized pump setup that injects a liquid fungicide, Propiconazole, throughout the trunk and canopy.
-This will generally stop the progression of the disease and protect from reinfection for two years form the time of injection.
+White oaks can be treated by tapping into the vascular system with a specialized pump setup that injects a liquid fungicide, Propiconazole, throughout the trunk and canopy.
+This will generally stop the progression of the disease and protect from reinfection for two years from the time of injection.

 This treatment process is similar to an I.V. one might receive in the hospital.
 First, we determine the proper dosage:

 - Measure the tree at 4' 6" to determine trunk diameter.

 - Visually inspect the 'fullness' of the crown.

 - If the crown is reduced in any way, the chemical dosage may be reduced appropriately.

 With the precise dose calculated, we start drilling the correct amount of injection sites in the root flare.
 The injection system (or I.V.) is plugged into the holes, filled with the appropriate dose of a chemical and pressurized enough to allow a gentle flow of chemical into the vascular system of the tree.